Top 3 Olympic National Park Backpacking Trips

 Elevation Change: 700 Feet

-Continue to make your way through the Quinalt Rainforest.
-Black bears, elk, and coyotes are frequent visitors to this area and keep an eye open for them.
-However, the main event comes after you cross a narrow bridge back over the Quinalt River and emerge in Enchanted Valley itself.
+Continue to make your way through the Quinalt Rainforest. you cross a narrow bridge back over the Quinalt River and emerge into Enchanted Valley itself.

 Hiking Distance: 6.5 miles